BritishMachineVisionAssociation/BMVC2021/meetings/07-19-geometry-deep-learning.md

         iframeContainerId: 'eventbrite-widget-container-50264244709',

         // Optional
-        iframeContainerHeight: 600,  // Widget height in pixels.
+        iframeContainerHeight: height_to_use,  // Widget height in pixels.
 Defaults to a minimum of 425px if not provided
         onOrderComplete: exampleCallback  // Method called when an order has successfully completed });
 </script>